Schedule Policy/Career Is Now in Effect (March 2026)

 What protections do I lose if my position is reclassified?

-Can I appeal my reclassification?
+Can I appeal my reclassification into Schedule Policy/Career?

 No. The final rule does not allow employees to appeal their initial reclassification.
 Once a position is moved, it cannot be moved back without OPM review and White House approval.
 Legal challenges to the overall rule could reverse reclassifications if courts find it unlawful.